 On Friday, the Canadian Civil Liberties Association won its case which challenged Ontario’s anti-carbon tax stickers.

 In 2019, the Ontario Government mandated that all gas stations had to display a sticker on gas pumps.
-The sticker’s message clearly opposed the Federal carbon tax and was therefore a partisan political message.
-The Ontario Superior Court of Justice has ruled that the requirement to display the sticker was unconstitutional. » Read the rest
+The sticker’s message clearly opposed the Federal carbon tax and was therefore a partisan political message. » Read the rest